Scarlett Johannson in Jurassic World: Rebirth

 Style abounds throughout, but not in a positive way.
 Much like the ticking digital clock in the TV show 24, title cards with percentages are utilized as dramatic transitions.
 All in all, they add nothing to the story and serve as only a further distraction.

-Quite a bit of wildlife footage is interspersed, presumably to build tension and create a more elaborate experience.
+Wildlife footage is intercut thruout.
+Presumably to build tension and create a more elaborate experience.
 But it just comes off as cheesy.

 I truly wonder why such a prolific writer/director as Luc Besson would include the cheetah chasing down the gazelle as Lucy’s captured.
 This is a pinnacle of heavy-handed metaphor.
 The enormity of the cliché seems almost purposeful.